Muhammad Ali: Draft resistance

-Impact of Ali's draft refusal
+Effect of Ali's draft refusal

 Ali's example inspired many black Americans and others.
 However, initially when he refused induction, he became arguably the most hated man in the country and received many death threats.
 People who supported Ali during this time were also threatened, including sports journalist Jerry Izenberg, whose columns defended Ali's decision not to serve.
 He wrote, "Bomb threats emptied our office, making the staff stand out in the snow.
 My car windshield was smashed with a sledgehammer."
 The New York Times columnist William Rhoden wrote, "Ali's actions changed my standard of what constituted an athlete's greatness.
 Possessing a killer jump shot or the ability to stop on a dime was no longer enough.
 What were you doing for the liberation of your people?
 What were you doing to help your country live up to the covenant of its founding principles?"

 Recalling Ali's anti-war position, Kareem Abdul-Jabbar said: "I remember the teachers at my high school didn't like Ali because he was so anti-establishment and he kind of thumbed his nose at authority and got away with it.
 The fact that he was proud to be a black man and that he had so much talent ... made some people think that he was dangerous.
 But for those very reasons I enjoyed him."

 Civil rights figures came to believe that Ali had an energizing effect on the freedom movement as a whole.
 Al Sharpton spoke of his bravery at a time when there was still widespread support for the Vietnam War: